Gorget patches: Hong Kong

 The various services inherited their used as Hong Kong was a former British colony.

 Indonesia

-In Indonesia, gorget patches are currently worn by members of the Indonesian National Police.
-Officially, it is called a "monogram".
-It consists of cotton and rice embroidery (or sometimes metal made) on a dark brown background.
-However, general officers and cadets of the National Police Academy wear the red background one.
+Gorget patches, officially, called "monograms", are worn by members of the Indonesian National Police.
+Most patches consist of cotton and rice embroidery (or sometimes metal made) on a dark brown background, with a red background for general officers and cadets of the National Police Academy.

-Gorget patches were worn by Police members since their separation from the Indonesian National Armed Forces in 1999.
+Gorget patches have been worn by police since their separation from the Indonesian National Armed Forces in 1999.